 Preheat the oven to 180c/350f.

-Prepare a 22 cm cake tin by laying a circle of grease proof paper in the bottom and spraying with cake release spray or brush with a little oil.
+Prepare a deep 22 cm cake tin by laying a circle of grease proof paper in the bottom and spraying with cake release spray or brush with a little oil.

 In a bowl, mix the apple slices the 2 tablespoons of golden caster sugar.
 Set aside.